 Clothes dryers are used to remove moisture from clothes.
 Usually, they are used after washing clothes in a washing machine.
 The moisture is removed from clothes by spinning and circulating hot air through them.
 It consumes a bit more energy.
 There is a wide range of dryers available in the market.
 The power consumption of clothes dryers ranges between 1500 to 6000 Watts.
 A typical dryer used 3500Watts.
 Here you can calculate the energy usage of the clothes dryer, usage costs, and tips to save energy.

-Enter the wattage, hours of usage and cost per kWh.
-The energy usage calculator for clothes dryer gives you the total energy consumed by them.
-Also, you can find how much power do clothes dryer use.
+Enter the wattage, hours of usage, and cost per kWh.
+The energy usage calculator for clothes dryers gives you the total energy consumed by them.
+Also, you can find how much power clothes dryer use.

 Energy usage of clothes dryer